Oil Museum 2017

 In 1943 it was used as a base and living quarters by American oil drillers working at the Eakring oilfield.
 Refer to 1943, page 2.

-Thoresby Colliery, the last deep mine in Nottinghamshire, closed in July 2015 and the Head Gears were demolished in Feb and April 2018.
+Thoresby Colliery, the last deep mine in Nottinghamshire, closed in July 2015 and the Head Gears were demolished, by Hydraulic methods, in Feb and April 2018.

-Kellingley Colliery, Yorkshire, the last deep mine in the UK closed in Dec 2015 and the Tower Winders were demolished, 1st early in the year and the 2nd in Aug 2018.
+Kellingley Colliery, Yorkshire, the last deep mine in the UK closed in Dec 2015 and the Tower Winders were demolished by explosion, 1st early in the year and the 2nd in Aug 2018.

 The last deep bituminous coal mine in Germany closed in December 2018